darikoneil/tidy_obsidian_records/README.md

 Generates tidy records that are rendered prettily in obsidian.
 Requires Python >= 3.10.

 ## Usage
-Note: generating records may invoke a popup to manually fill out a table.
-For records that relate to PrairieView, you can simply press submit immediately, and a pop-up will appear to select the experiment's prairieview meta-files.
+Note: For records that relate to PrairieView or the SLM control gui, a pop-up will appear to select the experiment's meta-files.
 These will be parsed and used to automatically fill the tables.

 ### Command Line
 ```